-You might remember Nicole from when she was our resident artist this summer; she is back as our November LEAP artist!
-Her architectural drawings are etched into stunning blue and white dishware, and she?s made an exclusive line for us featuring some of our favorite Pittsburgh landmarks.
+You might remember Nicole Aquillano from when she was our resident artist this summer; she is back as our November LEAP artist!
+Her architectural drawings are etched into stunning blue and white dishware, and she’s made an exclusive line for us featuring some of our favorite Pittsburgh landmarks.

 We asked her a few questions her about her creative process:

-SCC: Tell us about your work.
+Contemporary Craft (CC): Tell us about your work.

-I make porcelain tableware with inlaid architectural drawings.
+Nicole Aquillano (NA): I make porcelain tableware with inlaid architectural drawings.
 I use my photographic collection as reference for my inlaid drawings.
 I really like the idea that the use of these specific places on functional pieces, which are already inclined to create a physical bond, helps create a strong emotional connection with people as well.

-SCC: Tell us about your training/education/special mentors
+CC: Tell us about your training/education/special mentors.

-I have undergraduate degrees in mathematics (Carlow University) and civil engineering (Carnegie Mellon).
+NA: I have undergraduate degrees in mathematics (Carlow University) and civil engineering (Carnegie Mellon).
 When I was in undergrad at Carlow, I took a clay class with Dale Huffman and fell in love with clay.
-From that moment on I knew that I wanted to be a potter?it just took me a few (8 or so) years to finally quit my engineering career and go earn my MFA in ceramics from Rhode Island School or Design.
+From that moment on I knew that I wanted to be a potter.
+It just took me a few (8 or so) years to finally quit my engineering career and go earn my MFA in ceramics from Rhode Island School or Design.

-SCC: Why were you drawn to clay/ceramics?
+CC: Why were you drawn to clay/ceramics?

-I?m drawn to the immediacy of clay.
+NA: I’m drawn to the immediacy of clay.
 It is such a primal material, I was instantly connected.

-SCC: What inspires you?
+CC: What inspires you?

-I am inspired by the structures I see around me everyday.
+NA: I am inspired by the structures I see around me everyday.
 I am also inspired by my past experiences, especially by my longing for home (just outside of Pittsburgh).

 NA: Always apply, you never know.

-SCC: What advice to you have for others considering a career in the arts?
+CC: What advice to you have for others considering a career in the arts?